 Walk alongside a small wood (Ducks Grove) on the right and follow the path as it turns right (point 16) and you’ll come out by some cottages.
 The path here joins a lane (Underriver House Road, point 17).
 Turn right up the lane then left over a stile into fields.
-Make for the large oak tree on the other side of the field (point 18) where a stile will take you into the next field.
-There are three or four fields to cross before you reach Underriver.
-The path becomes indistinct at times in these pastures so you might have to take a calculated guess at where the next stile is.
+Make for the large oak tree on the other side of the field (point 18) where a stile will take you into the next field – note cricket pitch away to right.
+There are four or five small/medium fields to cross before you reach Underriver.
 You are heading west and can see Underriver ahead of you now anyway – you can’t get lost.

 Finally you’ll reach the lane (Carter’s Hill again) (point 20).
 Turn left to the White Rock Inn where there’s a great beer garden, my favourite of any on these walks in fact.
 In summer there are performances of Shakespeare at the Inn and a music festival.
 There’s also a proper boules court (pitch?).